MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 ---
-title: "Control access to AKS clusters using Azure RBAC and Azure AD in AKS hybrid (Preview)"
+title: "Control access to AKS clusters with Azure RBAC in AKS hybrid (Preview)"
-description: "Use Azure RBAC with Azure AD to control access to AKS clusters in AKS hybrid." ms.topic: how-to
+description: "Use Azure RBAC with Azure Active Directory (Azure AD) to control access to AKS clusters in AKS hybrid." ms.topic: how-to
 author: sethmanheim
 ms.author: sethm
 ms.reviewer: sumit.lahiri
-ms.date: 11/30/2022
+ms.date: 12/01/2022
 ms.last.reviewed: 11/30/2022

 # Intent: As an IT Pro, I want to use Azure RBAC to authenticate connections to my AKS clusters over the Internet or on a private network.